dhis2/dhis2-docs/src/developer/web-api/new-tracker.md

 | skipPatternValidation | If true, it will skip validating the pattern of generated attributes. | Boolean | `TRUE`, `FALSE` |
 | skipSideEffects | If true, it will skip running any side effects for the import | Boolean | `TRUE`, `FALSE` |
 | skipRuleEngine | If true, it will skip running any program rules for the import | Boolean | `TRUE`, `FALSE` |

+**NOTE**: idScheme and its metadata specific idScheme parameters like orgUnitIdScheme, programIdScheme, ... used to allow and use the default `AUTO`.
+`AUTO` has been removed.
+The default idScheme has already been `UID`.
+Any requests sent with idScheme `AUTO` will see the same behavior as before, namely matching done using `UID`.

 ### Flat and nested payloads